 “You cannot solve for what you cannot see.” shared John Stanze, the Director of Operations at Cosentino’s Food Stores in summarizing a challenge faced by most Independent grocers.
 To protect profits and prevent losses, you need “one place for visibility, insights and action.”

 He hit the nail on the head.
-That’s why the 30+ stores under his purview are successful and he’s celebrating his 75th year in the industry.
+That’s why the 30+ stores under his purview are successful.
 Sophisticated operators need partners who solve for existing pain points, evolve to meet changing needs with speed and agility, and provide straightforward, accurate data at a glance.

 Cosentino’s independent grocery stores have been in business since 1948.